dglindner2/SlackDeveloper-Python/README.md

 Press **Save Changes** and then reinstall your application.

+Run the script *'customunfurls/app.py'*.

 Post `https://xyz.example.com` in a DM to the App.
 You should see an unfurled URL returned.

+### Exercise 6.
+Message Shortcuts

+Message Shortcuts allow users to invoke your app from Slack messages by selecting the … button.
+Message shortcuts allow you to take action on a specific message.
+This is different from slash commands, which are only aware of the channel that the slash command was issued in.

+This unlocks being able to do things like set custom reminders, open tickets from messages, and more.
+You can also consider use cases where the context of a specific message would be useful for things like creating a ticket in a helpdesk (like Zendesk) or bug tracking software (like JIRA).

+Go to app's **Interactivity & Shortcuts** page.

+In the **Shortcuts** section, click on **Create a Shortcut**, select the button for customizing **message shortcuts**, and enter the following information:

+1. **Action Name**: 'Remember This!'
+2. **Short Description:** 'An easy way to save interesting posts for later reference'
+3. **Callback ID:** 'save4later-dgl'

+Click on **Create**.

+Click on **Save Changes**.

+Run the script *'messageshortcuts/app.py'*.

+Post a message in any channel.
+Click on message shortcuts and choose the shortcut you just built.

+You should receive a DM from the app with the messaged you wanted to save.